 11 according to set #2 from Table 74.
 All other Control Phase Config field values are reserved.

-12 The Report Phase Config field specifies the PHY layer modulation for the MMS report phase.
+12 The Report Phase Config field defines the value of macMmsReportPhaseMode which corresponds to the PHY layer modulation for the MMS report phase.
 Report Phase

 13 Config field values 1 to 8 select a modulation mode from Table 58, value 14 selects UWB modulation